-Croatia’s bucket list includes Plitvice Lakes, Dubrovnik and at least one summer music festival.
-But what about more unusual things to do in Croatia.
+Croatia’s bucket list includes Plitvice Lakes Dropdown content, Dubrovnik Dropdown content and at least one summer music festival.
+But what about more unusual things to do in Croatia Dropdown content.
 Plan a few detours into your trip for these offbeat Croatian attractions.
-The information in this article is taken from The Rough Guide to Croatia, your essential guide for visiting Croatia.
+The information in this article is taken from The Rough Guide to Croatia Dropdown content, your essential guide for visiting Croatia Dropdown content.

 Explore recesses of the human psyche at the Museum of Broken Relationships in Zagreb.

 This travelling art installation became a permanent museum in 2010.
 And the collection is built on donated mementoes.
 It’s a unique gathering of memory and raw emotion.
 Exhibits range from garden gnomes to prosthetic limbs.
 And each has a text explaining its significance to the donor.
 Some are touching, some kinky, and some belong in a David Lynch film.

 The 1960s and 70s saw a boom in modern Adriatic architecture.
 Now it seems Croatian Modernism is back.
 Discover Hotel Lone as proof.
 You’ll find it looming above Lone Bay, outside chic Rovinj Dropdown content in Istria.